aagomu1/US-Logistics-Performance-Data-Analysis/README.md

 ## **Process**

 - **Verified and cleaned shipment records** to remove missing values, standardize data types, and ensure consistency.
-- Processes and validated **1,968 shipment records** across multiple destinations and carriers.
+- Processed and validated **1,968 shipment records** across multiple destinations and carriers.
 - Engineered new fields such as **Transit Days** and categorized delivery outcomes (Delivered, Delayed, In Transit, Lost, Returned).
 - Conducted **exploratory and trend analysis** to uncover cost drivers, delay patterns, and carrier performance.
 - Built an **interactive Power BI dashboard** with KPIs, dynamic filters, and visualizations for **carrier efficiency, cost trends, and delivery reliability**.